Angie0304/Artificial_Vision/clustering_techniques/hierarchical_clustering/README.md

 ## ⚙️ How it works

-This module applies an **agglomerative (bottom-up) clustering** approach.

-Random 2D data points are generated, and each point is initially treated as its own cluster.
-The algorithm then computes pairwise distances between clusters and iteratively merges the two closest clusters.

-Cluster similarity is defined using **single linkage**, meaning the distance between two clusters is the minimum distance between any pair of their points.
+The algorithm starts by treating each point as an individual cluster and iteratively merges clusters based on their similarity.

+The process involves:
+- Computing distances between clusters
+- Merging the closest clusters using **single linkage**
+- Repeating until a single cluster remains
+- Storing the merge history to build a **dendrogram**

-This process is repeated until all points are merged into a single cluster.
-During execution, the clustering process is visualized step by step, showing how clusters are progressively grouped.
+During execution, the clustering process is visualized step by step, and the final result is represented with a dendrogram.

-The merge history is stored and later used to construct a **dendrogram**, which represents the hierarchical relationships between clusters and the distances at which they were merged.

-## 📐 Distance Metric

 Single linkage: the distance between two clusters is defined as the minimum distance between any pair of points belonging to those clusters.